Recime/recime-cli/README.md

+# This project is depricated You should use this [fork](https://github.com/Recime/nodejs-cli) instead.

 # Recime Command Line Tool

 The `Recime Command Line Tool` allows you to scaffold your bot from terminal.
 It creates your account based on the email you have provided and lets you deploy it to **[Recime](https://recime.ai)** cloud.